dret/webconcepts/concepts/urn-namespace/example.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/urn-namespace/example"
 title:         "URN Namespace: example"
+concept-name:  URN Namespace
+concept-value: example
 description: "The \"example\" NID is intended to provide a clean, easily recognizable space for minting examples to be used in documentation and in URN-related testing and experimentation. "
 ---